MaterializeInc/materialize/doc/user/content/sql/insert.md

 `INSERT` inserts values into a table.

+{{< warning >}}
+At the moment, tables do not persist any data that is inserted.
+This means that restarting a Materialize instance will lose any data that was previously stored in a table.
+{{< /warning >}}

 ## Conceptual framework

 `INSERT` statements insert data into [tables](../create-table).
 You may want to `INSERT` data